Natalie Portman is an American clairvoyant in Paris in 'Planetarium': Watch exclusive clip

 A melodrama of a most unique sort, Planetarium once more proves that Portman is one of world cinema’s most daring artists.
 To get a small taste of her latest work, check out our exclusive clip from the film (above), which is in select theaters now.

-Natalie Portman in ‘Jackie’: Watch a clip:
+Natalie Portman in Jackie — watch a clip:

 Read more from Yahoo Movies: